Room: King Willem Alexander

 Session Description

-This session highlights the latest scientific and technological advances in upgrading biocrudes derived from pyrolysis and hydrothermal liquefaction (HTL).
+This oral session highlights the latest scientific and technological advances in upgrading biocrudes derived from pyrolysis and hydrothermal liquefaction (HTL).
 Contributions explore how catalytic hydrotreating, thermal conditioning, continuous processing, and hydrogenation strategies can transform highly oxygenated, unstable biocrudes into refined, drop-in compatible fuels.
 Emphasis is placed on understanding the influence of process severity, catalyst formulation, and feedstock characteristics on fuel quality, stability, and yields.
-The session also addresses operational challenges, such as deoxygenation, heteroatom removal, and product fractionation, as key drivers toward producing high-performance biofuels suitable for aviation, marine, and road transport applications.
+Also addressed are operational challenges, such as deoxygenation, heteroatom removal, and product fractionation, as key drivers toward producing high-performance biofuels suitable for aviation, marine, and road transport applications.
 Together, the presentations offer a comprehensive overview of emerging pathways enabling the transition from raw biocrudes to high-quality, refinery-ready renewable fuels.

 Chair